AnzeLovse/mag/README.md

 Test your configuration by performing a dry-run via

-    snakemake --use-conda -n
+    snakemake -n all

 Execute the workflow locally via

-    snakemake --use-conda --cores $N
+    snakemake --cores $N all

-using `$N` cores or run it in a cluster environment via
+using `$N` cores and choosing the desired `$STEP` (e.g. `all` or `all_with_de`)

-    snakemake --use-conda --cluster qsub --jobs 100

-or

-    snakemake --use-conda --drmaa --jobs 100

-If you not only want to fix the software stack but also the underlying OS, use

-    snakemake --use-conda --use-singularity

-in combination with any of the modes above.
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

 ### Step 5: Investigate results

-After successful execution, you can create a self-contained interactive HTML report with all results via:
+After successful execution, you can create a inspect an interactive HTML report made with MultiQC.
+It is located in `results_timecourse/qc/multiqc.html`

-    snakemake --report report.html

-This report can, e.g., be forwarded to your collaborators.
-An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).
+For more information about MultiQC please see the [official webpage](https://multiqc.info/) and tool documentation.

 ### Step 6: Commit changes

-Whenever you change something, don't forget to commit the changes back to your github copy of the repository:
+Whenever you change something, don't forget to commit the changes back to your Github copy of the repository:

     git commit -a
     git push